diegomtz28/Ticket-Lifestyle-Examples/README.md

    - If the issue persists, escalate to the file managment or network team with detailed notes on the troubleshooting steps taken
 6. __Close the Ticket:__
    - Confirm with the user that the issue is resolved and document the solution in the ticket

+   **The user permissions settings: screen in active directory or the shared drives access control settings, showing where to add/remove permissions**